-The Sheriff of your county of residence is the only person who is authorized to issue permits unless you are a non-resident of Iowa or require a permit as a result of your employment by the State of Iowa, in which case the Commissioner of the Iowa Department of Public Safety can issue permits to carry.
-You may contact the Iowa Department of Public Safety by email: email@example.com or by telephone: 515-725-6230
+The Sheriff of your county of residence is the only person who is authorized to issue a weapon permit unless you are a non-resident of Iowa or require a permit as a result of your employment in the State of Iowa, in which case the Commissioner of the Iowa Department of Public Safety will issue your permit to carry.
+You may contact the Iowa Department of Public Safety by email at email@example.com or by telephone at 515-725-6230.

-The Sheriff may issue both a professional and a non-professional permit to the same individual if circumstances warrant.
+The Sheriff may issue both a professional and a non-professional permit to the same person if circumstances warrant.

-A permit may be issued to a temporary resident of Iowa (i.e.; a student residing in Iowa but whose permanent home is another state or a person in the armed services working at Rock Island Arsenal).
+A permit may be issued to a temporary resident of Iowa (i.e. a student residing in Iowa but whose permanent address is in another state or a person on active duty in the armed services stationed at the Rock Island Arsenal).

-- 3 consecutive months of bills (i.e.; electric, water or gas) addressed to person applying with correct Scott County address
+- Three (3) consecutive months of utility bills (electric, water, or gas) addressed to the person applying with the correct Scott County address.

 Types of Permits Available: